CurtisNewbie/miso/README.md

 # both profile and configFile are specified
 ./main profile='prod' configFile=/myapp/my-conf.yml

 # only profile is specified, the configFile will be 'app-conf-prod.yml'
 ./main profile='prod'

 # using default profile 'dev', the configFile will be 'app-conf-dev.yml'
 ./main
 ```

+Properties loaded from configuration file can also be overriden by cli arguments (e.g., `KEY=VALUE`) in `config.DefaultReadConfig(...)` or `server.DefaultBootstrapServer(...)`.

 ## Properties-Based Configuration